Zemzemfiras1/Mastering_Linux_Tutorials/Tutorials/Tuto2:Data retrieving part1.md

 1. We want to move the directory Dir4 located in letsPractice into Dir1 as a subdirectory.
    For this step we will use the same command move " mv " used previously in names changing.
-   * if your current workig directory was letspractice you can simply type:
+   * if your current working directory was letspractice you can simply type:

 ```markdown
 mv Dir4 Dir1/